“Our pupils really, really enjoyed the event and they learned so much about Europe in preparing for, and taking part in the quiz."

 Click on the following publications to access them online, or for hard copies (free of charge) please contact Veronica Mihai, of the European Commission Office in Scotland: firstname.lastname@example.org or phone: 0131 225 2058.Passport to the European Union - Providing light-hearted insights into each European country, facts about countries, quizzes, games to learn the flags, currencies and monuments of each of the 28 EU countries.
 You can access more about this resource here.

 Let’s Explore Europe! - This is aimed at 9-12 year olds and gives a clear overview of Europe and the EU.
-This explains what the EU is, provides details of the history and formation of the EU, and how it works.
-We suggest you focus on the following chapters: A Continent to Discover, A Journey Through Time, Forty Famous Faces, The Story of the European Union, What the EU Does, and How the EU Takes Decisions.
+This resource includes information about important people and places, provides facts about European history and geography, and explains what the EU is.
 This is also available in other European languages.
 You can access more about this resource here.